1856 - 1934

 George Temple was born on May 29th 1856 in Rome.
 His parents, Lt.
 Col. John George Temple and Dame Louisa Poole just happened to be visiting Italy from England when George was born.

-The family were well off but George's father died not long after George was born and his mother re-married.
-Her second husband was a cousin who had the surname Poole so George became Temple-Poole.
+The family were well off but George's father died not long after George was born after being invalided home from the Crimean War.
+His mother re-married and her second husband was a cousin who had the surname Poole so George became Temple-Poole.

 George inherited properties in England from his father and was educated at Winchester College.